CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

     - [The Great Debate: Is it Linux or GNU/Linux?](https://www.howtogeek.com/139287/the-great-debate-is-it-linux-or-gnulinux/)

-???+ note "What is a CLI?
+???+ question "What is a CLI?
 Tell me about your favorite CLI tools, tips, and hacks."

     **CLI** is an acronym for Command Line Interface or Command Language Interpreter.
 The command line is one of the most powerful ways to control your system/computer.